D3Engineering/d3-jetson-bsp/doc/README.md

 	sudo apt-get install ack build-essential cmake libexpat1-dev libgstreamer1.0-dev libgtk-3-dev libjpeg-dev libx11-dev mplayer pkg-config silversearcher-ag strace tree vlc
 	```

-## Set up OS support on the target

-Make sure the target is connected to USB and has booted up.
-Then, on the **host**, run `bin/prep-new-system-from-host`.
-This will:

-* Update OS packages
-* Install required packages (such as rsync)
-* Update `/etc/sudoers` to permit `ssh 192.168.55.1 sudo ...` invocations
-* Turn off screen lock
-* Copy helper scripts from `./debug` on the host to `~/nvidia/debug`
-on the target

-This also creates a backup of the default Nvidia kernel, which may be useful
-to you if you happen to "brick" your system.

-**NOTE**: Only run `bin/prep-new-system-from-host` _once_ on any particular
-board.
-At present, a subsequent run will overwrite the backup of the default
-kernel with the latest kernel, whatever that may be.

 ## Set up development environment

 The BSP uses an Automake `configure`-based workflow.
 The `configure` script